google-marketing-solutions/css-feedviz/README.md

 $(HOME)/css-feedviz/config
 ```

-In order to provide CSS FeedViz with the relevant CSS Center account information, copy the test account-info.json file from $(HOME)/css-feedviz/config/test to $(HOME)/css-feedviz/config and modify its contents as needed.
+In order to provide CSS FeedViz with the relevant CSS Center account information, copy the test account-info.json file from `$(HOME)/css-feedviz/config/test` to `$(HOME)/css-feedviz/config` and modify its contents as needed.
 The file contains a JSON object with the following fields:

 | Field name | Type | Description |
 | :--- | :--- | :--- |
 | groupId | number | The CSS Group ID. |
 | domainId | number | The CSS Domain ID to retrieve products for. |

+CSS FeedViz may also be provided with the CSS Center account information via [Java System Properties](#transfercssproducts-system-properties).
+In the event that both System Properties and an account information JSON file are provided, the System Properties take precedence.

 ### Transfer Execution